-By the 1920s, the word “T-shirt” became English-language-official and was included in the Merriam-Webster Dictionary.
-Soon after, in the 1930s, the University of South Carolina began giving their football players “crew neck T-shirts” to wear under their jerseys to keep their pads from chafing, in the 1930s.
+By the 1920s, the term “T-shirt” had been officially adopted by the English language and was listed in the Merriam-Webster Dictionary.
+The University of South Carolina soon after started giving their football players “crew neck T-shirts” to wear beneath their jerseys to prevent their pads from chafing, in the 1930s.
 The T-shirts were a big hit with the squad, and before long, students were donning them throughout campus, albeit mostly as undershirts.

-T-shirts can be found in any color, fabric, and fashion.
-They continue to be a popular form of casual style and self-expression.
-We’ll say it again: Is there any American garment as iconic as the T-shirt?
-Find a good one (or fourteen), and enjoy it for years to come.
+T-shirts come in every color, material, and style.
+They are a well-liked means of informal dressing and expression.
+Is there any American clothing item as iconic as the T-shirt, we ask again?
+Choose a good one (or fourteen), and take pleasure in it for a long time.